LAST UPDATED ON

 TLDR; Both allow you to build beautiful websites like you’re some kind of superhero.
 Which one will you choose?

 I hope this was helpful!
-Let me know if you have questions in comments.
+Let me know if you have questions in the comments and be sure to grab my website optimization checklist before you go. 👇

 PS if you’re just getting started with WordPress, you may also like: